akash-mitra/nsepy/README.md

 # NSE Data Reader
 Python Library to get publicly available data on NSE website ie. stock quotes, historical data, live indices.

-### Important Disclaimer:
-This library is heavily inspired from [nsepy](https://nsepy.xyz/) library.
-The only reason I decided to create a separate repository here is because I found that NSEPY is no longer getting updated in a timely manner, and there are number of PRs with useful features and bug-fixes which are not merged to the project for quite some time.
-By having this separate repo, I will be able to keep the project up-to-date and relevant.

 ## Documentation:
 Please see the Usage section below.
 Reference documentation can also be found [here](https://aksmtr.com/articles/18-the-powerful-python-package-to-read-india-stock-data-from-nse).